 A score of 7 to 10 is considered normal.
 A score of 4 to 6 may mean that the baby needs some rescue breathing measures (oxygen) and careful monitoring.
 A score of 3 or below means that the baby needs rescue breathing and lifesaving techniques.

-Physical exam of the newborn in the delivery room
+Newborn physical exam in the delivery room

-Measurement of the temperature, heart rate, and respiratory rate
+Temperature, heart rate, and respiratory rate

 Cord care.
 The baby’s umbilical cord stump will have a clamp.
 It needs to be kept clean and dry.